 Tip 1: Plant a native tree

-You are invited to scenic Gunstock Ranch on O‘ahu's North Shore to plant your own milo tree which furthers Hawaiian Legacy Reforestation's initiative to re-establish critical habitats for endemic Hawaiian species, many which are endangered.
+You are invited to scenic Gunstock Ranch on O‘ahu's North Shore to plant your own native tree which furthers Hawaiian Legacy Reforestation's initiative to re-establish critical habitats for endemic Hawaiian species, many which are endangered.
 In fact, Embassy Suites Waikiki has its own forest at the ranch where staff and previous guests have left their legacies.
-Plus, for every resort charge contribution, the hotel gives a portion back to the Hawaiian Legacy Reforestation Initiative.

 When searching for things to do in Waikiki, what better way to enjoy the golden sands, turquoise waters and trade wind breezes than to beautify the iconic 2-mile stretch.
 Sign-up for volunteer opportunities with local organizations such as Surfrider Foundation O‘ahu and Sustainable Coastlines Hawai‘i.